hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/validation/profile_validator.md

 # Supplying Your Own Definitions

-The FhirInstanceValidator relies on an implementation of an interface called [IValidationSupport](/hapi-fhir/apidocs/hapi-fhir-structures-r4/org/hl7/fhir/r4/hapi/ctx/IValidationSupport.html) interface to load StructureDefinitions, validate codes, etx.
+The FhirInstanceValidator relies on an implementation of an interface called [IValidationSupport](/hapi-fhir/apidocs/hapi-fhir-structures-r4/org/hl7/fhir/r4/hapi/ctx/IValidationSupport.html) interface to load StructureDefinitions, validate codes, etc.

 By default, an implementation of this interface called [DefaultProfileValidationSupport](/hapi-fhir/apidocs/hapi-fhir-structures-r4/org/hl7/fhir/r4/hapi/ctx/DefaultProfileValidationSupport.html) is used.
 This implementation simply uses the built-in official FHIR definitions to validate against (and in many cases, this is good enough).